looker/lookerbot/README.md

 ##### Create a new bot in Slack

-- Under "Customize Slack" > "Configure" > "Custom Integrations" select "Bots"
+1. Under "Customize Slack" > "Configure" > "Custom Integrations" select "Bots"
-- Choose "Add Configuration"
+2. Choose "Add Configuration"
-- Create a username for your Slack bot.
+3. Create a username for your Slack bot.
 We use **@lookerbot** but it's up to you.
-- The settings page for your bot will contain an API token, you'll need this when you set up the bot server.
+4. Grab the API token from the settings page, you'll need this when you set up the bot server.

 ##### Configure Bot Server

 The bot is a simple Node.js application.
+The application needs to be able to reach both your Looker instance's API and Slack's API.

-A few environment variables are used to configure the bot:
+The bot is configured entirely via environment variables.
+You'll want to set up these variables:

 - `SLACK_API_KEY` (required) – Your Slack API key for the bot.
 You'll have gotten this when you created the bot user in the Slack settings.